Louis Klee

 Author Photo by Sophie Davidson

 Louis Klee is an Australian writer and philosopher.
-He teaches literature and philosophy at the University of Cambridge.
+He teaches at the University of Cambridge, where he is a fellow and assistant professor at Trinity Hall.
 A draft of his novel Qualms was a finalist for the 2023 Deborah Rogers Foundation Writers Award, which was judged by a panel chaired by Abdulrazak Gurnah.
 He has contributed to the Sydney Review of Books as a JUNCTURE Fellow, which presents 'a series of new essays… by leading critics'.
 In 2023, he was writer-in-residence at the Centre for Australian Literary Cultures.

 Selected Work